Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Causal Rule Sets

-which considers both the fit for the data and the regularization.
-If $\mu$ is set to 0, the above form is reduced to logistic regression with $l_2$ regularization.
+which considers both the fitness of rule set $A$ to the data (conditional likelihood) and the regularization.
+If we set $\mu$ to 0, then the above form is reduced to logistic regression with $l_2$ regularization.

-We cast this as a machine learning problem, which means our goal is for the CRS model to perform well with respect to the likelihood on data drawn from the population distribution $p(\mathbf{x})$ (out of sample).
+We cast this formulation as a machine learning problem, which means our goal is to obtain a maximum \emph{a posteriori} CRS model that performs well with respect to the likelihood on data drawn from the population distribution $p(\mathbf{x})$ (out of sample).
+We write out the learning objective as